Groundfloor Review – Is Investing With This Platform Worth It?

 Who is Groundfloor best for?

-Money is directly given to the borrower.
-The investment represents a share of that debt obligation.
+Your money goes directly to borrowers, with your investment representing a portion of that debt obligation.

-Groundfloor is best for investors that wish to diversify their investment portfolio without the risk that’s generally associated with a fix and flip investments.
-It’s also great for those who wish to make passive income.
+Groundfloor works best for investors seeking portfolio diversification without the typical risks associated with fix-and-flip investments.
+It’s also ideal for those looking to make passive income.

 How does Groundfloor Work?